Another great Kitchen Project Recipes from a German Grandma Recipe Request German OnlineShop

 Preheat oven to 450 degrees F.

-1.In a medium skillet, sauté the onions in butter over low heat until they JUST BEGIN to brown, 15 minutes .Season with 1/4 teaspoon of the salt, the marjoram and the pepper.
+1.In a medium skillet, sauté the onions in butter over low heat until they JUST BEGIN to brown, 15 minutes .Season with 1 the salt, the marjoram and the pepper.
 Set aside to cool.

-2. .
-In a food processor bowl or mixing bowl, place flour, cornstarch, baking powder, and remaining salt and mix.
+2. In a food processor or mixing bowl, place flour, cornstarch, salt and baking powder and mix together.

 3. Add the shortening and process or mix until texture of soft crumbs.